peteroupc/CBOR/README.md

 - Certain other changes in CBOR object reading and validation were made; they are largely compatible with previous versions but may be backwards-incompatible in certain rare cases

+### Version 3.5.2

+- Update Numbers library used by this library to a version that doesn't depend on StyleCop.Analyzers in the package.

+### Version 3.5.1

+- Update Numbers library used by this library.

 ### Version 3.5.0